Opinion: Xcel’s Capacity*Connect Is a Step Forward, But Minnesota Needs a Competitive Storage Market

 Illinois is taking a different approach.
 Under the Clean and Reliable Grid Affordability Act, Illinois established an initial target of 3,000 MW of energy storage capacity committed to commercial operation by the end of 2030.
 The Illinois Power Agency has also announced an initial 2026 procurement for 1,038 MW of standalone storage, divided between MISO Zone 4 and the PJM ComEd region.

 The Illinois framework is not identical to Minnesota’s, and not all of that storage will be distributed or paired with community solar.
-But Illinois is building a broader market structure through competitive procurements, storage incentives, and opportunities for private developers to finance, build, and own projects.
+But Illinois is creating a broader market through competitive procurements, storage incentives, and opportunities for private developers to finance, build, and own projects.

-Even if only a portion of Illinois’ 3,000 MW target ultimately becomes distributed storage, the scale could be substantial.
+Even if only a portion of Illinois’ 3,000 MW target becomes distributed storage, the scale could be substantial.
 For example, 1,000 MW of distributed batteries averaging 2 MW each would represent roughly 500 projects.
-That is an illustrative figure, not a forecast, but it shows the size of the opportunity when a state creates a market rather than a single utility program.
+That is an illustration, not a forecast, but it shows what becomes possible when a state creates a market rather than a single utility program.

 Minnesota’s Opportunity

-Capacity*Connect could become a useful step toward a more flexible, resilient grid.
-If the program relieves distribution constraints, improves reliability, and helps Xcel learn how to operate distributed batteries at scale, Minnesota customers could benefit.
+Capacity*Connect could become a useful step toward a more flexible and resilient grid.
+If it relieves distribution constraints, improves reliability, and helps Xcel learn how to operate distributed batteries at scale, Minnesota customers could benefit.

-But the program should be evaluated with a healthy degree of skepticism.
-The state should ask whether Capacity*Connect actually unlocks new distributed energy capacity, whether interconnection rules are applied fairly, whether ratepayers are receiving good value, and whether independent developers have a meaningful opportunity to compete.
+But the program should be judged by more than the number of batteries installed.
+Minnesota should ask whether it actually opens new grid capacity, whether interconnection rules are applied fairly, whether ratepayers receive good value, and whether independent developers have a real opportunity to compete.